Herbert Kohler Jr.: Personal life

 In 1961, Kohler married Linda Karger, but the couple divorced in the early 1980s.
 They had three children together.
 Their daughter, Rachel Kohler, is married to Mark Hoplamazian, CEO of Hyatt, since 2006.
 In 1985, Linda married Roger Anderson, retired chairman and CEO of Continental Illinois.

 Kohler appeared in the film Open Range, which starred and was directed by his friend Kevin Costner.

 His second wife was Natalie Black, a Stanford University graduate who joined Kohler in 1985 as a lawyer, rising to general counsel and senior vice president of communications.
 She is now head of the Kohler Foundation.

 Kohler owned a breeding facility where he bred many Morgan horses.
 He owned the Morgan horse Noble Flaire from 1984 until it died in 2006.

-He died on September 3, 2022, in Kohler, Wisconsin, at the age of 83.
+He died on September 3, 2022, in Kohler, Wisconsin, at the age of 83, and was buried at Woodland Kohler Village Cemetery.